msinton/breakout/README.md

 -----
 Assign yourself to a task by prefixing with your name.

+- bugs
+    - ball can get stuck inside paddle when entering from corner and moving paddle

 - tidy code:
     - separate collision logic
     - generalise collision fns/ use function composition to get DRY
     - encapsulate all dimensions in a data record?

 - improve collisions with blocks/paddle
-    - take velocity into account
+    - [Matt S-H] take velocity into account
     - change vx and vy proportionally wrt corner collisions
     - allow size of paddle to vary independently to size of blocks